Explore detailed information about lodging, participant training, bike rentals, buses, meals and more at Face of

 - Provided meals include dinner Friday evening, breakfast, lunch and dinner on Saturday, and breakfast and lunch on Sunday.

 - Bicycle, recumbent and hand cycle rentals for adaptive athletes are available at no cost.
 Please indicate an interest in a rental during registration for your rental preference.

 - Shipping of bicycles for athletes traveling may use the BikeFlights service.
 Athletes must live within the United States and cover packing and shipping box costs.

 Adaptive Athlete Participation Requirements

 Adaptive athletes are defined as any athlete who lives with a disability.
 This includes loss of limb, paralysis, blindness, deafness, Post-Traumatic Stress, Traumatic Brain Injury, and other injuries or conditions created by illness, accident, or work conditions and circumstances, as well as medical conditions by birth.
-Participation is not limited to military veterans.
+Participation is open to all adaptive athletes, including military veterans and civilians.
+Adaptive athletes may have medically-required caregivers who provide daily living assistance.
+For athletes with caregivers, contact us by email for assistance in registration.

 For all Adaptive Athletes

-- Rooms at Face of America for accepted adaptive athletes and qualifying, registered caregivers will be reserved by the World T.E.A.M. lodging committee.
+- Rooms at Face of America for accepted adaptive athletes will be reserved by the World T.E.A.M. lodging committee.

 - World T.E.A.M. will pay for double occupancy rooms (roommate) for Friday and Saturday nights only.

 - Athletes requiring single occupancy for medical reasons may request such lodging during the reservation process.

-- Any accepted first-year athlete and caregiver using our travel arrangements may be entitled to an additional night(s) after receiving a written request and review by the travel committee.
+- Any accepted first-year athlete using our travel arrangements may be entitled to an additional night(s) after receiving a written request and review by the travel committee.

-- All athletes and caregivers who wish to spend additional nights beyond Friday at the host hotel in Arlington may do so at their expense.
-The reservation must be made directly by the athlete, as World T.E.A.M. will not make these arrangements.
+- All athletes who wish to spend additional nights beyond Friday at the host hotel in Arlington may do so at their expense.
+The reservation must be made directly by the athlete, as World T.E.A.M. does not make these arrangements.

-- Any athlete traveling with a companion (or companions) that is not an approved caregiver will be responsible for half the price of each hotel night.
+- Any athlete traveling with a companion (or companions) will be responsible for half the price of each hotel night.
 World T.E.A.M. will reimburse after the athlete submits a hotel invoice for the room charges.

-- World T.E.A.M. will provide shuttle service between the Saturday ride ending/Sunday start and the host hotels in Frederick.
+- World T.E.A.M. will provide shuttle service between the Saturday ride ending/Sunday start at the Flying Dog Brewery and the host hotels in Frederick.

 Our Lodging Committee contact: